bestmustard/Determinants-of-Political-Support-in-the-United-States/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, CHATGPT4.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+The test file, weaknesses section, and various ggplot graphs were written with the help of CHATGPT4.